Springing into fair weather fitness

-NEW YORK (Reuters) - In the spring an exerciser’s fancy turns to thoughts of outdoor activities.
+NEW YORK, April 2 (Reuters) - In the spring an exerciser’s fancy turns to thoughts of outdoor activities.

 Before attacking that Saturday softball game or weekend charity run, experts say, prepare your body for the switch.